tancredi/flickblaster-game/README.md

 A [Sublime Text](http://www.sublimetext.com/) project is provided in the repository (`flickblaster-game.sublime-project`).

 The project makes it easier to browse through the directories of the project without being disturbed by compiled output, dependencies, mobile builds, documentation and superfluous directories or files.

+### Contributors

+Thanks to Ali Cotcher for the sound effects